enkimute/ganja.js/README.md

 run some quick numbers using the [GAlculator](https://enkimute.github.io/ganja.js/examples/galculator.html) or play [the wedge game](https://enkimute.github.io/ganja.js/examples/example_game_wedge.html) first.)

+## Discourse and Discord

+Visit [bivector.net](https://bivector.net) for our forum and chat - the perfect place for questions and support.

 ## New !

 ganja.js now has a nodejs based templated source generator that allows the creation of arbitrary algebras